|

 Many later configurations permitted a two-channel capability, with two

-5N62 radars supporting a single battery, both tied to single K-9
+5N62 radars supporting a single battery, both under the control of a

 In operation the 5N62 was embedded in the S-200 battery.
 The S-200 K-3

-Launcher Control cabin (OdAZ-828) is used to control and sequence the
+Launch Control Centre cabin (OdAZ-828) is used to control and sequence

 individual